 - Clothing with tags still on it should not go in the backpack.
 Try on EVERYTHING you plan to pack and wear it at least once.

 - Book lodging for the first couple of nights… because arriving in a foreign place is disconcerting.
 There’s currency exchange, and foreign languages, and taxi cab drivers, and jet lag.
 Finding a place should be the last thing on your mind.

 - Print out and make copies everything you can think of.
-Print your tickets, hostel information, passport copies, maps of arriving cities, and anything on your computer that you’ve referenced more than once the week prior to departure.
+Print your tickets, hostel information, passport copies, maps of arriving cities.
+Anything on your computer that you’ve referenced more than once the week prior to departure deserves a paper copy.

 - Kiss your family, hug your friends, cuddle your cat.

-- Get a good night’s sleep and accept the fact that you likely forgot to pack something important, you will probably face flight changes and/or delays.
+- Get a good night’s sleep and accept the fact that you likely forgot to pack something important.

 It’s all part of the fun!